Unit tests (a.k.a. "small tests")

 It's worth running

-default.spec once in a while to check for regressions, though.
+default.spec once in a while to check for regressions.

-default.spec file to see how to pick only the interesting tests to run.
+default.spec file to see how to run only selected tests/groups/cases.

-If you're sure that none of the test dependencies have changed and you only edited the test suites, it's possible to speed up the tests by skipping the Rebar dependency and compilation checks by providing
+If you're sure that none of the test dependencies have changed and you only edited the test suites and/or MongooseIM code, it's possible to speed up the tests by skipping the Rebar dependency and compilation checks by providing

 PREPARE= (i.e. an empty value):